Vaei/PredictedMovement/README.md

 Net predicted stamina and drain state.
 It also includes a correction mechanism.

 ## Modifiers
-_Added in version 2.0.0 of PredictedMovement_

-Modifiers are similar to states such as sprinting, however instead of a single on/off state, they contain multiple levels, e.g. `Boost Level 1-5` (or more, or less).
+Modifiers are similar to states such as sprinting, however instead of a single on/off state, they contain multiple levels, e.g. `Boost Level 1-5`.

-Included Modifiers: `Boost`, `Snare`, `SlowFall`
+Included Modifiers: `Boost`, `Snare`, `SlowFall`.
+The `single-cmc` branch includes also `Slow` and `Haste` (boost, but only affects Sprint).

-Modifiers come in two formats: `Local Predicted` (applied to self, e.g. a buff) and `Server Initiated` (applied to another, e.g. a debuff).
+Modifiers come in three formats: `Local Predicted`, `Local Predicted + Corrections`, and `Server Initiated`.
+[Read about the differences here.](https://github.com/Vaei/PredictedMovement/wiki/Modifiers)

 Furthermore, `Server Initiated` modifiers include a functional and production tested client authority solution, that allows limited/partial location authority for the client when the server applies a Modifier to your character, to prevent problematic de-sync.
+[You can read about this here](https://github.com/Vaei/PredictedMovement/wiki/Client-Authority).

-The included modifiers can be duplicated to achieve plenty of other modifications.
+The included modifiers can be duplicated to achieve plenty of other effects.

+## Gait Modes
+`single-cmc` includes Stroll, Walk, Run, Sprint gait modes as well as AimDownSights.

+Stroll was added for the sake of NPCs who are not doing anything, but you don't want them to remain completely stationary.

 # Demonstration
-I used this in my own project, here you can see the character sprinting, consuming stamina, strafing, and proning with high latency (>220ms) and `p.netshowcorrections 1`.
+I use PredictedMovement in my own projects, here you can see the character sprinting, consuming stamina, strafing, and proning with high latency (>220ms) and `p.netshowcorrections 1`.
 As you can see, there is no desync.
+This was from version 1 of PredictedMovement and it has only improved since.

 https://youtu.be/SHVm57AMruc